samfromlv/gdrive-copy/PRIVACY_POLICY.md

 ## Our Advertising Partners

 Currently we do not have any advertising partners.
 However, the site does include some external links.
-Copy Folder is not responsible for your information once you leave our site.
+Yk Copy Folder is not responsible for your information once you leave our site.

 ## Children's Information

 We believe it is important to provide added protection for children online.
 We encourage parents and guardians to spend time online with their children to observe, participate in and/or monitor and guide their online activity.
-Copy Folder does not knowingly collect any personally identifiable information from children under the age of 13.
-If a parent or guardian believes that Copy Folder has in its database the personally-identifiable information of a child under the age of 13, please contact us immediately (using the contact in the first paragraph) and we will use our best efforts to promptly remove such information
+Yk Copy Folder does not knowingly collect any personally identifiable information from children under the age of 13.
+If a parent or guardian believes that Yk Copy Folder has in its database the personally-identifiable information of a child under the age of 13, please contact us immediately (using the contact in the first paragraph) and we will use our best efforts to promptly remove such information